sudeeprp/default-living/distress-conversation.md

 _As we saw here, we could use some help in linking concepts and gaining new views of a subject.
 These links were made manually, not by a
 <abbr title="an interpretation of data to draw inference">model</abbr> yet.
-The Gita-bhashya is vast and deep, so this project will construct a model to make more views than what a person could achieve manually._
+The Gita-bhashya is vast and deep.
+This project will construct a model to make more views, than what a normal person could achieve manually._